datanav/docs/technical/superoffice-powerofficego.rst

 SuperOffice Person to PowerOfficeGo Contactperson
 -------------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Person and a PowerOfficeGo Contactperson must be established.

+A new PowerOfficeGo Contactperson will be created from a SuperOffice Person if it is connected to a SuperOffice Quotealternative that is synchronized into PowerOfficeGo.

 A SuperOffice Person will merge with a PowerOfficeGo Contactperson if one of the following property combinations match: